-Note that explicit feature selection cannot readily be used in this problem, unless it is possible to integrate the feature selection method into the construction of the spectrum kernel, as the features are never explicitly represented.
-Thus we do not know of another method that can provide the improvements described here.
-Note though that the improvements are not as large as reported in the other experiments (for example, the toy string kernel experiment of Section 4.1).
+We also compared these methods to using KPCA to extract features from the spectrum kernel as a pre-processing step (results not shown).
+This only deteriorated the results: the fewer the features extracted, the worse the results.
+Note that other kinds of explicit feature selection cannot be used in this problem, unless it is possible to integrate the feature selection method into the construction of the spectrum kernel, as the features are never explicitly represented.
+Note though that the improvements are not as large as reported in the other experiments (for example, the toy string kernel experiment of Section 4.1.1).
 We believe this is because this application does not suffer from the large diagonal problem as much as the other problems.
+This might explain why the RBF kernel outperforms the subpolynomial one.
 Even without using the subpolynomial method, the spectrum kernel is already superior to the Fisher kernel method.
-Finally, note that while these results are rather good, they do not represent the record results on this dataset: in (Liao and Noble, 2002), a different kernel (Smith-Waterman pairwise scores) is shown to provide further improvements (mean RFP: 0.09, mean ROC: 0.89).
+Finally, note that while these results do not represent the record results on this dataset: in (Liao and Noble, 2002), a different kernel (Smith-Waterman pairwise scores)13 is shown to provide further improvements (mean RFP: 0.09, mean ROC: 0.89).
 It is also possible to choose other parameters of the spectrum kernel to improve its results.
 Future work will continue to investigate these kernels.